 Instructional costs for necessary staff employed in any course or educational program.

 Fee waivers and reductions will be granted to students whose families would have difficulty paying by reason of their low income.
 For students and families participating in the national school lunch program, the school breakfast program, or both, the USDA Child Nutrition Program guidelines will be used to determine qualification for a fee waiver or reduction.
-The istrict will annually distribute and collect information and an application for all households of children in kindergarten through grade twelve to determine student eligibility for free or reduce-price meals in compliance with chapter 28A.235 RCW, Policy 6700, and rocedure 6700P.
+The district will annually distribute and collect information and an application for all households of children in kindergarten through grade twelve to determine student eligibility for free or reduce-price meals in compliance with chapter 28A.235 RCW, Policy 6700, and Procedure 6700P.

 If a student has not paid for five or more previous meals, the school shall follow the procedures and requirements contained in Policy 6700 and Procedure 6700P.

 Fines or damage charges may be levied for lost textbooks, library books or equipment.
-In the event the student does not make proper restitution, grades, transcripts, and/or diplomas will be withheld.
-A student may make restitution through a voluntary work program.
-If a student has transferred to another school that has requested the student's records without paying an outstanding fine or fee, only records pertaining to the student's academic performance, special placement, immunization history and discipline actions will be sent to the enrolling school.
-This information will be communicated to the enrolling district within two school days and the confirming records will be sent as soon as possible.
-The official transcript will not be sent until the outstanding fee or fine is discharged.
-The enrolling school will be notified that the official transcript is being withheld due to an unpaid fee or fine.
-However, for students who meet the definition of homeless, the district will make all the student’s records readily available to the enrolling school regardless of outstanding fees or fines.

-A charge for lost or damaged materials or equipment may be appealed to the superintendent .
-The superintendent's decision may be appealed to the board.
+In the event the student does not make proper restitution, the student’s diploma may be withheld.
+If a student is unable to pay the fine or charge, the student may make restitution through community service.
+A charge for lost or damaged materials or equipment may be appealed to the superintendent or designee.
+The superintendent's or designee’s decision may be appealed to the board.
 Care will be exercised by advising students and their parents, in writing, regarding the nature of the damages, how restitution may be made, and how a student or his/her parents may request a hearing.
 When damages are $100 or less, a parent and/or student has a right to appeal the imposition of a fine in a manner similar to that specified for a short-term suspension.
 When damages exceed $100, the parent and/or student may request a hearing in the manner provided for in a long-term suspension.

+When the district withholds students’ diplomas for failure to pay a fine or charge related to lost or damaged school property, the district will publish and maintain the following information on its website: the number of diplomas withheld, by graduating class, during the previous three school years; and the number of students with withheld diplomas who were eligible for free or reduced-price meals during their last two years of enrollment in the district.

 All fees will be deposited with the business office on a regular basis.
 The respective departments and schools will be credited by the amount of their deposit.

-Adoption Date: Classification: Encouraged Revised Dates: 12.11; 05.18; 07.19
+Adoption Date: Classification: Encouraged Revised Dates: 12.11; 05.18; 07.19; 06.21